cnapy-org/CNApy-guide/manuscript.md

 The size of the background image can be adjusted with the shortcuts `Ctrl`{.grey} + `Shift`{.grey} + `+`{.grey} and `Ctrl`{.grey} + `Shift`{.grey} + `-`{.grey}.

-To save a project click Save Project as in the Project menu.
+To save a project click *Save Project as* in the *Project* menu.
-It is important to add the dot CNA extension to the file name.
+It is important to add the `.cna` extension to the file name.
 This way your files can be found by CNApy.